icholy/cookiemonster/README.md

 ## Application Integration

 1. The JWT is used to identify which user is logged in.
-2. If there is no JWT, the application redirects to the `cookiemonster` server.
+2. If there is no JWT, the application redirects to the `wafer` server.
-3. After login, the `cookiemonster` server invokes the application's `/cookiecutter` route.
+3. After login, the `wafer` server invokes the application's `/water_notify` route.
 4. The user is then redirected back to the application.

 ## Apache Integration